Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 Treatment of toxic hepatitis with folk remedies

-Treatment of toxic hepatitis folk remedies can only be used under medical supervision.
+Treatment of toxic hepatitis folk remedies Can only be used under medical supervision.
 Help relieve nausea and normalize liver function:

 • juice from sauerkraut;